discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 }
 ```

-Nearly the same, except we use `else if (...)` instead of only `if (...)`.
+This is nearly the same, except we use `else if (...)` instead of only `if (...)`.
 There are a few potential issues with this.
 For example, the ping command won't work if you send `!ping test`.
 It will only match `!ping` and nothing else.
 The same goes for the other command.
 If you want your commands to be more flexible, you can do the following:

 ```js
 if (message.content.startsWith(`${prefix}ping`)) {